iambodo/dhis2-user-analysis/README.md

 NB: This is my first RMarkdown project, so the code is inelegant and likely inefficient.
 Suggestions for improvements are welcome!

 Possible improvements:
--Analysis by day of the week
+* Analysis by day of the week
--User-level data on tracked entity attribute and enrollments -Combining with user-level interpretations and aggregate dataset interactions -Extracting teidva data on "sessions", or time to complete stage by each user -Create new sub-directories for analysis date, user graphics, and user group graphics, for better file structure.
+* User-level data on tracked entity attribute and enrollments
+* Combining with user-level interpretations and aggregate dataset interactions
+* Extracting teidva data on "sessions", or time to complete stage by each user
+* Create new sub-directories for analysis date, user graphics, and user group graphics, for better file structure.

 Example graphics below.
 ![alt examples](https://raw.githubusercontent.com/iambodo/dhis2-user-analysis/master/example_graphics.JPG)